Public cloudâ€™s often on top of the list of cloud deployments, but is it really worth it?

 Public clouds donâ€™t offer the same level of security or the same resourcesâ€™ optimization enhancements, but cloud computing in general indeed has its benefits!

 Public cloud distinguishments

-Allowing you to scale at a near infinite rate without committing to expanding your physical IT infrastructure, public clouds allow you to purchase a virtual desktop license and instantly locate it anywhere!
+Allowing you to scale at a near infinite rate without committing to expanding your physical IT infrastructure, public clouds will enable you to purchase a virtual desktop license and instantly locate it anywhere!

-If you still need more, just wait till you know that the largest -and most popular- providers like Microsoft Azure and Google Cloud Platform, offer per-per-usage deals!
+If you still need more, just wait till you know that the most significant -and most popular- providers like Microsoft Azure and Google Cloud Platform offer per-per-usage deals!

 Per-per-usage deals grant organizations the ability to pay only for the resources they use, helping them to maintain and protect their budget.

 As u must have guessed by now, public cloud architecture is completely virtualized.

 Besides protecting your data, you can access a service or application on any internet-connected device.